sulianthual/boulderstorm/README.md

 code by Sulian Thual (2021)

-Small arcade game, smash and avoid the boulders.
-Supports keyboard or touchscreen controls.
+A very fast-paced game about smashing and avoiding boulders.
+Try to reach a score above 200.
+Free to play, supports keyboard and touchscreen controls.
 My first game in Godot, and an adaptation of [boulder shower](https://github.com/sulianthual/bouldershower).

 reference: https://github.com/sulianthual/boulderstorm